alienishi/react/README.md

 It isn't strictly necessary to annotate the `state` class property, but it allows better type inference when accessing `this.state` and also initializing the state.

-This is because they work in two different ways, the 2nd generic type parameter will allow `this.setState()` to work correctly, because that method comes from the base class, but initializing `state` inside the component overrides the base implementation so you have to make sure that you tell the compiler that you're not actually doing anything different.
+This is because they work in two different ways. the 2nd generic type parameter will allow `this.setState()` to work correctly because that method comes from the base class, but initializing `state` inside the component overrides the base implementation, so you have to make sure that you tell the compiler that you're not actually doing anything different.

 [See commentary by @ferdaber here](https://github.com/typescript-cheatsheets/react/issues/57).